bl1231/documentation/docs/source/colabfold.rst

    conda activate colabfold

-For most users with teh default ``bash`` shell the above command should just work.
-If you are using ``tcsh`` or if you have twiddled with your shell configuration files in teh past you may get a warning that ``conda`` can't be found it likely means your shell is not yet configured to use conda.
-You can try initializing ``conda`` like this:
+For most users with the default ``bash`` shell the above command should just work.
+If you are using ``tcsh`` or if you have twiddled with your shell configuration files in the past you may get a warning that ``conda`` can't be found.
+This means your shell is not yet configured to use conda.
+You can try initializing ``conda`` with this command:

 .. code-block:: bash

    /usr/local/anaconda3/bin/conda init

-Then logout and login.
+Then logout and log back in to ensure the changes are applied to your shell.

-You can see the available conda environments:
+You can view the available conda environments:

 .. code-block:: bash

    conda env list

-and then activate the ``colabfold`` environment.
+and activate the ``colabfold`` environment.

 .. code-block:: bash